 "Everybody knew everybody," she said.
 "It was a good way to grow up."

-Returning to their Roots: Steve and Nanette KokmeyerThere are many reasons Steve and Nanette (Klesert) Kokmeyer are glad they returned to their roots in Parchment to raise their family.
+Steve & Nanette KokmeyerThere are many reasons Steve and Nanette (Klesert) Kokmeyer are glad they returned to their roots in Parchment to raise their family.

 Among them are streets with sidewalks, the beauty of Kindleberger Park, an abundance of trees and greenery, the comfort of having small stores and a community library nearby, and people who care not only for their own children but also for their neighbors' children.